 Conditions Sweet peas grow in full sun to partial shade and require rich, well-drained soil.

-Pests and Diseases Give plants elbow room to promote air circulation, which will hinder mildew problems.
+Pests and Diseases Plants need elbow room to promote air circulation, which will hinder mildew problems.
 Sweet peas are sometimes troubled by birds, slugs, snails, aphids, and thrips.

-Propagation Grow new plants from seed.
+Propagation New plants should be grown from seed.
 In mild winter areas, sow seed in fall or early spring.
 In cold winter areas, start seed indoors in late winter and transplant in spring.

 Maintenance Sweet peas are heavy feeders, so fertilize them throughout the growing season.
 Deadheading encourages a longer season of bloom.